boxbeam/untwine/README.md

 Most parsing is not so performance-critical, and Untwine is ideal for building programming languages or DSLs, though it can also be used for other purposes.
-It seeks to make parsing so easy that it becomes worthwhile to write parsers where it may not have before, giving you the ability to iterate extremely quickly and eliminate most of the pain points of parsing at compiletime, before the parser ever runs.
+It seeks to make parsing so easy that it becomes worthwhile to write parsers where it may not have been before, giving you the ability to iterate extremely quickly and eliminate most of the pain points of parsing at compiletime, before the parser ever runs.